 If you’re from the EU, Norway, Switzerland, Iceland or Liechtenstein

-Your rights to live, work and study in the UK will change after 31 December 2020.
+You need to apply to the EU Settlement Scheme by 31 December 2020.
+Your rights to live, work and study in the UK will change after this date.

 If you have the right to live in the UK permanently, you can apply for your partner to come and live with you.
 They have to be either: